 5. Wall of fame

-Set aside a nice space in the office, cafeteria or reception perhaps, and place photos of the employees who have performed well during that week or month.
-Public appreciation is a good morale booster.
+Set aside a nice space in the office, cafeteria or reception perhaps, and place photos of the employees who have performed well during that week or month, thus helping in employee recognition.
+Public appreciation is a good morale booster and shows real progress.

-It may not sound much but allowing them to leave early on birthdays and anniversaries is a sure shot way to win hearts and thereby, increase productivity.
+It may not sound much but along with celebrations in the office, the employees can be motivated by allowing them to leave early on birthdays and anniversaries, and thus this is a sure shot way to win hearts and thereby, increase productivity.

 7. Flexi work hours

-A flexi work hour system is one reward that rises above the rest.
-For most industries flexi work hours is the perk that offers the most gain, with least pain.
+A flexible work schedule is one reward that rises above the rest.
+For most industries, Flexi work hours is the perk that offers the most gain, with the least pain.
 As long as the employee is not abusing the privilege, this one scores the best.

 8. Be accessible, to people and new ideas

 Give your employees the confidence to walk up to you whenever they have a concern that needs to be redressed.
 And also when they have a new idea, they should be able to pitch that forward without the fear of being put down by the seniors.

 Encourage them to contribute, make comments, provide constructive feedback and encourage creative thinking by creating an environment that encourages them to do so.

 You might come up with a brilliant business idea.
 What's more, you'll boost the working environment and encourage employee engagement.